Communication Disorders Strategic Plan

 Obj.
 1: Clients will show improvement in communication and/or swallowing skills.

-- Measurement: 85% of clients and families will indicate satisfaction with services received based on the client satisfaction questionnaire.
+Measurement: 85% of clients and families will indicate satisfaction with services received based on the customer satisfaction surveys.

-CDIS Program Goal 6: Modify academic programs to meet professional, local and regional needs.
+CSD Program Goal 6: Modify academic programs to meet professional, local and regional

 Obj.
 1: Program content will reflect needs of local employers.